SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss-meta.md

 Location:

 ### Synopsis
 Rainbow Dash and Pinkie get into a competition to see who can hold a hug the longest.
-They hug each other for days, Pinkie wins, but makes it look like Rainbow won to make her happy.
+They hug each other for a day.
+Pinkie wins, but makes it look like Rainbow won to make her happy.
 Rainbow realizes she likes Pinkie and asks for a kiss as the prize for winning.
 They kiss then Rainbow asks Pinkie out.

 ### Description
 Rainbow and Pinkie get into a contest over who can hold a hug the longest.
 Who will win?
 What might they discover as they make there way around town?